vitthalss/spring-cloud-eureka-and-hystrix-example/README.md

-# Spring Cloud Eureka and Hystrix Example
+# Spring Cloud Eureka and Hystrix Example.

 ## Components
 - `eureka-service` - The Eureka service which is the Service Registry